-The Master Plan identifies three distinct zones that can be developed in stages to suit the University growth requirements.
-New buildings will be constructed within these zones.
-These zones are shown in Figure 2.
+The Master Plan identifies four distinct precincts that can be developed in stages to suit the University growth requirements.
+New buildings will be constructed within these precincts.
+These precincts are shown in Figure 2.

-Figure 2: Proposed development zones
+Figure 2: Proposed development precincts

 The precincts include the following: